 Base salaries are designed to provide the Company's executives with a stable source of income commensurate with their responsibility, experience and performance.
 The Compensation Committee begins with an analysis of base pay relative to the market and the Company's peer group.
-The Compensation Committee makes adjustments based on vertical variables such as pay parity relative to other executive officers, experience and internal accountability and does not target any particular percentile or pay ranking.
+The Compensation Committee makes adjustments based on variables such as pay parity relative to other executive officers, experience and internal accountability and does not target any particular percentile or pay ranking.
 The Compensation Committee reviews base salaries annually and solicits input from the Company's President and CEO for non-CEO base salaries.
 The President and CEO does not provide any input or recommendations with respect to his own base salary.
-The following table describes the changes that were made to the base salary of the named executive officers based on review of the factors noted above.
-The Company's NEOs' base salaries were increased on average by 4.0% to account for inflation and in some cases a small merit increase consistent with broad technology company market trends.
+The following table describes the annualized base salary as of December 31, 2024 and the percentage increase from the prior year.
+Increases for the NEOs' base salaries were largely to address gaps to the market median, reflecting increased tenure in their respective roles.